 Exercise will increase your endorphins, as will acupuncture and laughter (even the anticipation of laughter will raise your endorphin levels).

 GABA is an inhibitory molecule that slows the firing of neurons: in short, it calms you down.
-You can increase GABA by doing meditative activities, such as gardening, knitting, coloring, meditation, and especially yoga.
+You can increase GABA through meditative activities, such as gardening, knitting, coloring, meditation, and yoga.

 Adrenaline (or epinephrine) and cortisol

-A hormone / neurotransmitter and a glucocorticoid, respectively, these two are released from the adrenal glands – they regulate stress (think of an adrenaline rush).
+A hormone/neurotransmitter and a glucocorticoid, respectively, two are released from the adrenal glands – they regulate stress (think of an adrenaline rush).

-As more studies are needed, it appears that subjects with lower salivary cortisol and urinary adrenaline levels report higher levels of happiness; While the results may be correlated and not causative, it is never a bad idea to try to reduce your stress levels.
+As more studies are needed, subjects with lower salivary cortisol and urinary adrenaline levels report higher levels of happiness; While the results may be correlated and not causative, it is never a bad idea to try to reduce your stress levels.

-Melatonin is produced by the pineal gland as most commonly associated with regulatory sleep.
-However, it has also been shown to affect our general well-being and our feelings of happiness (sleep patterns are often disrupted as a symptom of a major mood disorder).
+Melatonin produced by the pineal gland is most commonly associated with regulatory sleep.
+However, it has also been shown to affect our general well-being and feelings of happiness (sleep patterns are often disrupted as a symptom of a significant mood disorder).

-To keep your melatonin balanced, get a good night’s sleep and be sure to turn off your electronic devices before doing so.
+To keep your melatonin balanced, get a good night’s sleep, and turn off your electronic devices before doing so.

-Like dopamine, low levels of norepinephrine (also called norepinephrine) have been linked to depression , while subsequent research indicates that selective norepinephrine reuptake inhibitor antidepressants “induce positive emotional perceptual bias in healthy subjects.”
+Like dopamine, low levels of norepinephrine (also called norepinephrine) have been linked to depression.
+At the same time, subsequent research indicates that selective norepinephrine reuptake inhibitor antidepressants “induce positive emotional, perceptual bias in healthy subjects.”

-Happiness hormones and neurotransmitters are not as simple as we sometimes wish they were.
-A neurochemist is not responsible for a single function, and a happier life is not as simple as raising each level as high as we can; Like most things in life, it depends on a delicate balance.
+Happiness hormones and neurotransmitters are not as simple as we sometimes wish.
+A neurochemist is not responsible for a single function, and happier life is not as simple as raising each level as high as possible; Like most things in life, it depends on a delicate balance.